BalancerMaxis/multisig-ops/docs/multisig_ops_processes.md

 ### DAO Multisigs
 There is one DAO Multisig per chain.
-Except for in emergency circumstances, each execution must be linked to approved governance.
+Except for in emergency circumstances, each execution must be directly linked to approved governance.

 The DAO multisig currently operates on a weekly cadence.
 Each the Balancer Maxi's facilitate and track the [Governance Process](https://github.com/orgs/BalancerMaxis/projects/1).